makuge/web23-exercise-2/README.md

 **2.1.** Implement the `GET /movies/:imdbID` endpoint.
 Here we work with a **path parameter** for the first time.

-The client passes the `imdbId` of the movie as a path parameter, that we name `imdbID` in `server.js`.
-Now you can access the parameter using `reg.params.imdbID`, you will look up the requested movie in the movie model.
+The client passes the `imdbId` of the movie as a path parameter named `imdbID` in the corresponding endpoint in `server.js`.
+Now you can access the parameter using `reg.params.imdbID`, so you can look up the requested movie in the movie model.

-Depending on whether you find the movie with the given `imdbID` in the model, you do two things
+Depending on whether you find the movie with the given `imdbID` in the model, you do two things: Either you
-+ You find the movie.
++ find the movie.
 Send it to the client using `res.send(...)`
-+ You do **not** find the movie.
++ do **not** find the movie.
 Send back a status code of 404 using `res.sendStatus(404)`

-See the material on Moodle for details of how implement this.

 **2.2.** Navigate between `index.html` and `edit.html`.

 For this to work, you will have to
-+ create the `edit.html` page
++ create the `edit.html` page and add a basic `form` (for details refer to the end of this section)
-+ a button on the overview page (`index.html`) navigating to the `edit.html` page and
++ a button on the overview page (`index.html`) that triggers the navigation to the `edit.html` page and
-+ another button on the `edit.html` page navigating back to the `index.html`.
++ another button on the `edit.html` page triggering navigation back to the `index.html`.

 Navigating to another URL can be done using the following JavaScript snippet: